 - Chicken wire

-For early crops, sow seed indoors now in pots or cells.
+For early crops, sow sugar snap pea seeds indoors in March in pots or cells.
 Transplant into the garden when the seedlings are about 12-15cm high.
 This helps reduce damage from slugs, snails and pigeons.

 When weather is warmer, sow every two to three weeks directly into well-prepared soil, 5cm deep.
 A flat trench, dug in a line or a circle, works well.

-Where space is at a premium, growing plants in a circle allows them to be trained up a tepee of cane and chicken wire mesh.
+Where space is at a premium, growing sugar snap pea plants in a circle allows them to be trained up a tepee of cane and chicken wire mesh.
 The mesh keeps young plants close to the supports, making it easier for them to climb, and keeps the pigeons away.